 While it’s important to try and capture the correct color of your subject, sometimes it may be necessary for you to enhance, correct or alter the colors after you’ve taken the photo.
 It may be because the light changed the true colors of the subject or simply because you’re making an artistic choice to alter the image in some way.

 You can change or enhance colors in your photos using most image editing apps.
 Even the native camera app has a few filters that you can use.
 I like to use Snapseed for most of my post-processing edits.
-The Snapseed app is free to download and offers a powerful set of color tools for working on your image.
+The Snapseed photo editor offers a powerful set of color tools for working on your image.

 One option for altering colors in post-processing is to adjust the color temperature towards either the orange or blue end of the scale.
 This allows you to warm up or cool down the colors in your photo, depending on the mood you want to create.